jobinesh/llm/README.md

 # llm
-Code samples and proof of concepts on using LL with Java
+Code samples and proof of concepts on using LLM with Java